Capstone-Projects-2022-Spring/project-pill-io/README.md

       - Login using your credentials
       - Click on "Medform" on the navbar up top
       - Scroll down and click on the "+" button at the bottom of the form to add another form
-      - Fill out the required information for each medication form (two medications/two forms)
-      - For this release, each medication name and class must be unique and must not be already existing duplicates
-      - Furthermore, the dosage field must be filled out in the format of "XXmg", instead of "XX" or "XX mg", where XX is the number of milligrams of the medication.
+      - The dosage field is number only, meant to take in the milligram dosage of the medication
       - Once you're done filling out the form, click submit at the bottom of the form

     Expected Results: